 Licensure:

-License: License #: State:
+License: License e #: State:

-Field of Study: Academic de gree:
+Field of Study: Academic degree:

 Years of experience:

-I have received formal training in s upervision (course, s seminar, board trainir ng, etc.):
+I have received formal training in supervision (course, seminar, board training, etc.):

 YES NO

 Contact Information:

-Agency: -
+Agency:

 Address:

 Phone (with extension):

-Email address: · · · · · · · · · · · · · · · · · · ·
+Email address:

-The student and I have developed agree to help the student achieve • o that are listed on the he student's Internship Agreement.
+The student and I have develope agree to help the student achieve • ip that are listed on the student t's Internship Agreement.

-I have read and understand the student's internship. supervisory expect ations listed above and agree to fulfill them during the
+I have read and understand the student's internship. supervisory expec tations listed above and agree e to fulfill them during th

-act the supervisor if • faculty supervisor to assess student sues with the student that would keep
+I agree to ongoing communication development.
+I also agree to co keep him/her from successfully contains the successfully contains the successfully contains the successful to ntact the supervisor r if I am aware of any issues w

-I have kept a copy of this agreeme ent for future referenc e.
+I have kept a copy of this agreem ent for future referen ice.

 Supervisor Name Si ignature Date

-Appendix C: UNIVERSITY OF LOUISVILLE DEPARTMENT OF COUNSELING AND HUMAN DEVELOPMENT
+UNIVERSITY OF LOUISVILLE DEPARTMENT OF COUNSELING AND HUMAN DEVELOPMENT